Dnpizarro/design-manual/ui-toolkit/expandables.md

 #### Default
 In the default mode, users are able to have multiple sections expanded at the same time, which allows users to easily compare information that is available in different sections.

+#### Accordion
+With the “accordion” mode, users can only view the contents of one section at a time: when a user expands an additional section, the previously-expanded section will collapse automatically.

+This can be desirable for maintaining the height of a group of expandable sections, but it can be disorienting when the height of the expandable sections is greater than the height of the user’s viewport (e.g., for users of mobile phones or netbooks), which can lead to off-screen sections closing and shifting all of the content on the screen.
+For this reason, you should avoid the “accordion” mode if the expanded height of any of the sections is greater than 400px.

+Add the data-accordion="true" attribute to the expandable group to activate the accordion mode.

 </div>

 <div class="content-67 content-last">